Last Updated on February 4, 2019

 - Stir through hot vegetables.

-- Spoon the egg muffins mixture evenly into your prepared holes.
+- Spoon the mixture evenly into your prepared holes.

 - Sprinkle with pine nuts.

-- Bake the egg muffins for 30 minutes or until golden.
+- Bake the muffins for 30 minutes or until golden.

-- Remove tray from the oven and leave to cool for 5 minutes before gently transferring the egg muffins to a cooling rack.
+- Remove tray from the oven and leave to cool for 5 minutes before gently transferring the egg cups to a cooling rack.

 - Serve it with a tomato salad.

-This healthy egg muffin recipe is super flexible regarding vegetables.
-Instead of red pepper you could also use 100 grams of dried tomatoes, minced.
-If you don’t like broccoli just use more zucchini cubes.
-Enjoy!
+This vegetarian recipe (if you use cheddar cheese) is super flexible regarding veggies.
+Instead of red bell peppers, you could also use 100 grams of dried, minced tomatoes.
+If you don't like broccoli just use more zucchini cubes.
+Another favorite of mine is a simple spinach tomato combination.
+Delicious!

 Do you love smart lunch-to-go ideas?